| On this page we answer all the big questions you've always had about slots

 Let's be sure you're on the right side of the equation.

+What machines have the best payouts?
 Many players believe their favorite machines have the best payouts.
 Is

 this a myth?
 I know many a friend who swears by double diamonds.
 The "best"